chronologic/ethereum-alarm-clock/docs/introduction.rst

 like calling a function on a contract account.

 Whenever a user account initiates a contract account, the execution of the contract is immediate.
-Therefore all calls to contract accounts are both manual and included in the same block as the transaction.
+Therefore all calls to contract accounts are required to be manual and are included in the same block as the initial call.

 The Ethereum protocol does not provide any way to create a transaction to be executed at a later time.
-This is a problem if a developer is creating a smart contract to fire off transactions that must happen at a later date or if a user would like to perform an action at a specific time and already knows all the parameters of the action ahead of time.
+This is a problem if a developer is creating a smart contract to fire off transactions that must happen at a future date or if a user would like to perform an action at a specific time.

-The Alarm service aims to solve this problem of scheduling transaction to be executed at a future time in a trustless and censorship-resistant way.
+The Alarm service aims to solve both of these problems in a trustless and censorship-resistant way.

 How transactions are executed